geekskool/teleport/README.md

 # Teleport

-## A Telnet, FTP and SMTP server built on Python
+## A Command line Telnet client with opitons for HTTP, FTP and SMTP built in Python

 ### Run